 The Selling Stockholders and any broker-dealers or agents that are involved in selling the securities may be deemed to be "underwriters" within the meaning of the Securities Act in connection with such sales.
 In such event, any commissions received by such broker-dealers or agents and any profit on the resale of the securities purchased by them may be deemed to be underwriting commissions or discounts under the Securities Act.
-Each Selling Stockholder has informed the Company that it does not have any written or oral agreement or understanding, directly or indirectly, with any person to distribute the securities.
+Each Selling Stockholder has informed the Company that, at the time it acquired the securities being sold hereunder, it acquired the securities in the ordinary course of business and it did not have any written or oral agreement or understanding, directly or indirectly, with any person to distribute the securities.
+In no event shall any broker-dealer receive fees, commissions and markups which, in the aggregate, would exceed eight percent (8%).